-- 8.18.1 Proceedings before the Hearing Panel shall be conducted in English, unless otherwise mutually agreed by the parties. - 8.18.2 Any party wishing to rely on documents written in a language other than English must provide certified English translations at their own cost. - 8.18.3 Any party who wishes or whose witness wishes to give oral evidence in a language other than English must bring an independent and competent translator to translate that evidence into English, at their own cost. - 8.18.4 Notwithstanding R8.18.2 and R8.18.3, the Hearing Panel may in appropriate circumstances order a party to pay some or all the translation costs of the other party.
+- 8.18.1 Proceedings before the Hearing Panel shall be conducted in English, unless otherwise mutually agreed by the parties and subject to the approval by the Chair of the ITTF Tribunal (the "language of the procedure"). - 8.18.2 Any party wishing to rely on documents written in a language other than the language of the procedure must provide certified English translations at their own cost. - 8.18.3 Any party who wishes or whose witness wishes to give oral evidence in a language other than the language of the procedure must bring an independent and competent translator to translate that evidence into English, at their own cost. - 8.18.4 Notwithstanding R8.18.2 and R8.18.3, the Hearing Panel may in appropriate circumstances order a party to pay some or all the translation costs of the other party.